tbpalsulich/huby/readme.md

 same may obviously be done with the footer or any other piece of reused code.
 Huby will replace whatever it finds with the value in config.huby.
 However, there are some implementation differences between @ entries and regular ones.
-Regular entries are assumed to be describing links (like `index` above), and therefor require additional attention to ensure the link is correct on every page.
-But, @entries do not get special attention.
+Regular entries are assumed to be describing links (like `index` above), and therefore require additional attention to ensure the link is correct on every page.
+But, @ entries do not get special attention directly, just the content within them after they get copied.

 Output Directory
 ----------------